-Eric Newhall teaches courses in modern and contemporary American literature and culture.
+Eric Newhall taught courses in modern and contemporary American literature and culture.

-Eric Newhall has published on subjects ranging from Benjamin Franklin and Ralph Ellison to living and learning communities.
-His current scholarly interest centers on the search for community in post-WWII American fiction.
-His departmental courses include the Survey of American Literature, the Novels of William Faulkner and Toni Morrison, Autonomy and Community in Contemporary American Fiction, and the Social Movements of the 1960s.
+Eric Newhall published on subjects ranging from Benjamin Franklin and Ralph Ellison to living and learning communities, and his recent scholarly interests centered on the search for community in post-WWII American fiction.
+He taught the Survey of American Literature, the Novels of William Faulkner and Toni Morrison, Autonomy and Community in Contemporary American Fiction, and the Social Movements of the 1960s.

-Professor Newhall has been the recipient of the Donald R. Loftsgordon Memorial Award for Outstanding Teaching, the Linda and Tod White Teaching Prize for Outstanding Teaching, and the Janosik-Sterling Award for Service to the College.
+Professor Newhall received the Donald R. Loftsgordon Memorial Award for Outstanding Teaching, the Linda and Tod White Teaching Prize for Outstanding Teaching, and the Janosik-Sterling Award for Service to the College.